 Wheel spacers are permitted provided the resultant combination complies with the offset requirements of this Section.
-On vehicles supplied with an OE wheel spacer, the wheel spacer shall be considered as a part of the wheel.
+A wheel spacer shall be considered as a part of the wheel.
 Wheel studs, lug nuts, valve stems (including pressure-relief types), and/or bolt length may be changed.
 Wheel bolts may be replaced with studs and nuts but the number of fasteners may not be changed.
 Tire pressure monitoring sensors may be removed.